 How to convert your resume to ATS-friendly format

-2. Use a screen-friendly, traditional font
+1. Use a traditional font

 For readability, it’s best to use a traditional serif or sans serif font.
 Some ATS will automatically change unfamiliar fonts, which can alter the design of your resume.